Home » Calcium Deficiency in Parrots (7 Signs of Hypocalcaemia)

 Calcium is essential if you have a breeding-age female parrot.
 Insufficient calcium leads to weak and misshapen eggs, which can manifest as egg-binding and high chick mortality rates.

 If a parrot lacks calcium in its diet, the unmistakable symptoms of hypocalcemia will follow.
-Seek advice from a veterinarian if you observe one or more of the following symptoms:
+Seek advice from a veterinarian if you observe the following symptoms:

-Feather plucking is a common warning sign of a calcium deficiency in birds.
+Feather plucking is a warning sign of a calcium deficiency.
 Plucking, also known as feather-destructive feather behavior (FDB) or pterotillomania, is unique to captive parrots.

-Applied Animal Behavior Science found that 10% of captive parrots engage in feather plucking, but this doesn’t mean it’s something you can turn a blind eye to.
-Feather plucking is an act of self-mutilation.
+Applied Animal Behavior Science found that 10% of pet parrots engage in feather plucking.
+This doesn’t mean it’s something you can ignore because it’s an act of self-mutilation.

-Before assuming that hypocalcemia is to blame, ensure the bird isn’t stressed by environmental factors, bored, or lacking exercise.
+Before assuming that hypocalcemia is to blame, ensure the bird isn’t stressed by environmental factors, bored, or lacks exercise.
 If this isn’t the case, dietary issues are likely responsible.

-Happy and healthy parrots should be active and curious.
-Parrots must spend 2-3 hours outside their cage daily.
-When in the confines of their cage, the bird should be alert and communicative.
+Healthy parrots should be active and curious.
+Parrots must spend ample time outside their cage.
+When confined, a parrot should be alert and communicative.

 If a parrot is withdrawn, showing little interest in communicating or playing with toys, this is a cause for concern.
-If the parrot doesn’t eat or drink regularly, it’s growing depressed.
+If it doesn’t eat or drink regularly, it’s growing depressed.

-Calcium plays a vital role in keeping the blood flowing around the body, so a calcium deficiency is likely to leave a parrot feeling increasingly lethargic and unwilling to move.
+Calcium plays a vital role in keeping the blood flowing around the body.
+A calcium deficiency will likely make a parrot increasingly lethargic and unwilling to move.

 why do parrots need calcium?

 Parrots with hypocalcemia lack muscle strength and coordination.
-This will present itself when climbing the cage bars or holding onto a perch.
-A parrot will appear clumsier than usual.
+This can manifest itself when climbing the cage bars or holding onto a perch, making the parrot appear clumsier than usual.

-If a parrot spends more time sitting at the bottom of the cage, where it’s not reliant on leg strength to hold itself upright, call it over to you.
-Will it land on your hand or shoulder?
+If a parrot spends more time at the bottom of the cage where it’s not reliant on leg strength to hold itself upright, call it over to you.
+Will it land on your hand?

-This will allow you to assess if it has the strength and coordination to carry out basic tasks.
+Then, you can assess if it has the strength and coordination to carry out tasks.

 Parrots fly with zeal and enthusiasm when they spend time outside the cage.
 As a consequence, accidents sometimes happen, like bumping into inanimate objects.

-Left untreated, hypocalcemia can lead to osteoporosis in parrots.
-The bones become increasingly weak, regularly breaking and resetting.
+Hypocalcemia leads to skeletal decalcification.
+The bones become weak, regularly breaking and resetting.

-If unresolved, the skeleton will restructure itself incorrectly.
-The parrot may get misaligned wings, a hunched back, or unsteady legs and feet, making perching near impossible.
+If unresolved, the skeleton will reset incorrectly.
+The parrot may develop misaligned wings, a hunched back, or unsteady legs and feet.

-Some of the symptoms of hypocalcemia in parrots are comparable to epilepsy.
+Some of the symptoms of hypocalcemia are comparable to epilepsy.
 A parrot will experience muscular tremors, gradually evolving into convulsions and seizures.

-A seizure will begin with the bird behaving erratically.
-It’ll grow uncoordinated, likely falling from a perch before the body stiffens and jerks for up to 20 seconds.
+A seizure begins with the parrot behaving erratically.
+It grows uncoordinated and likely falls from its perch before the body stiffens and jerks for up to 20 seconds.

 The parrot may also empty its bowels and verbalize at this stage.